scrollback/objectlevel/README.md

 });
 ```

-#### 3. More realistically, you may be searching within a range of timestamps for messages sent to alice.
+#### 3. More realistically, you may want to search within a range of timestamps for messages sent to alice.

 ```javascript
 messages.get({by: 'recipientTime', start: ['alice', 0], end: ['alice', 20]}, callback);